Professional Teacher Dispositions

 At the TEP II interview, candidates must submit two Dispositions Ratings sheets.
 At this checkpoint, one form must be completed by a teacher or other educator at a field experiences site.
 The other may be completed either by an other educator or by a CU faculty member.

 To see what these dispositions ratings forms contain, please visit the Assessment Systems overview page of this handbook.
-To have dispositions ratings forms completed for you - ask those individuals to email the School of Education & Public Service at email@example.com to request a link.
+To have dispositions ratings forms completed for you - ask those individuals to email Karen Hobson at the School of Humanities, Education, and the Arts at email@example.com to request a link.

 Faculty across the university may use at their discretion a Dispositions Referrals form to document the dispositions of teacher candidates.
 Should teacher candidates demonstrate exceptional dispositions (positive or negative), faculty throughout the University are encouraged to note those dispositions on a Dispositions Referral form for the candidates file.
 These documents will be reviewed at Teacher Education Progression checkpoints and may be made a part of the decision making process.
 If warranted, a report of dispositions may result in the Referral process detailed in the documents below.